Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 Because there’s a public IP and I have a root username and password (it was announced in an installation instructions output when I started the VM with `xen create vps0` ), then I tried connecting SSH into the VPS from my home computer.
 By being successful, it meant I connected over the internet to the VPS via port 20.

+#### Outline summary by the time you are done creating a VPS:

+- Partitioning the dedicated server to have a VM partition
+- Convert the VM partition into a VPS that can host website with a virtual bridge and think about a static IP assignment
+- VPS gets assigned a static IP
+- VPS is hosting the web app and the wordpress promotional website, for example
+- Rundown on the server side is: Dedicated server partitioned to have a VM that is exposable as a VPS on the internet

+- Allocate resources on the VPS to the microservices with gunicorn
+- Consistent environment with pyenv (substitute forDocker + AWS)
+- Process supervision for always on
+- Rundown on the VPS side is: Supervisor -> Sh files -> Gunicorn allocating resources to microservices

 The rest of hosting a webpage on the VPS is a matter of installing nginx/apache/cloudpanel which opens up ports 80 and 443.
 Then pointing a purchased domain name to the VM’s public IP so people can practically visit it from the domain name.
 Then adding SSL through cloudpanel for free, unless I need to buy a SSL for stricter business regulations purposes.